xiaozhi-alan-zhu/xiaozhi-alan-zhu.github.io/pages/posts/3d-diffusion.md

 \end{aligned}
 $$

-The process is parameterized by $$\theta, \varphi$$ and the variational lower bound can be written into KL divergencies,
+The process is parameterized by $\theta, \varphi$ and the variational lower bound can be written into KL divergencies,

 $$
 \begin{gathered}